 The role of Björn Côtes-de-Fer suits him perfectly

-The role of Björn Côtes-de-Fer played by Alexander Ludwig revealed a new side of the character.
-Through this one in the series Vikings, the young man suddenly went from a hairless blond to a warrior with a full beard.
+The role of Björn Côtes-de-Fer played by Alexander Ludwig revealed a new facet of the character.
+Through this one in the series Vikings, the young man suddenly changed from a hairless blond to a warrior with a full beard.
 It has taken different forms and colors through the multiple episodes and seasons of the series.

 The actor has indeed done his best to carry his father's legacy as far as possible and forge his own path.